 Though the fabric pieces are stitched by machine to guarantee tighter sewing, all the quilting is done by hand.
 100% cotton materials compose the top and bottom of the quilt.
 The batting sandwiched between those 2 layers, however, is 100% polyester.
 This polyester batting guaranties both heat and exceptional washing outcomes.

 Most of our quilts are large enough to reduce the necessity for a dust ruffle and pillow shams.
 Just as mattress heights vary, each quilt's size differs.
 You'll find we publish the quilt's dimensions in conjunction with the determined drop for you to compare to the dimensions you are trying to find.
 Kindly do your measuring before your purchase!

 Fortunately, these quilts are undoubtedly washable in a washing machine!
 We recommend adhering to these guidelines for the best care of your heirloom quilt:

-- Wash in a washing machine with completely cold water on delicate cycle.
+- Machine wash with completely cold water on gentle cycle.

 - Use mild laundry soap, such as liquid Cheer for colors (No bleach or bleach alternatives.
 No Woolite or fabric softener.)
 For the very first washing, add 1/2 cup vinegar and 2 tbsps of salt along with the laundry detergent.
 This natural home remedy avoids bleed and also assists in protecting the colors in your quilt.

 - Remove quilt immediately after the washer stops to minimize wrinkles and also color-bleeding.

 - Never put a quilt into the dryer!
 Line dry on a windy day.